securitypoodle/Cyber-Training-Platforms/SecurityBlueTeam/Blue Team Level 2 Writeup.md

 - "I need this, how do I find that?"
 - "I already have this, is this relevant?"
 - "Can I use this info somewhere else?"

 When you come back, you'll be refreshed and have stepping stones to your next tasks ready to go.

 Lastly, take a walk when you're stuck.
-Still write down the note of what you need before you walk away, but getting out of the house and moving in the outside air works *tremendously* for unsticking your brain.
+Still write down and note what you need before you walk away, but getting out of the house and moving in the outside air works *tremendously* for unsticking your brain.

 Since the exam is a written report, results are not instant like BTL1 as it is hand graded by their lead trainer.
 This can cause some extended delays in receiving your  grade.
 Personally, my wait time was 39 business days from submitting the exam to receiving the results, but on the SBT Discord there have been others claiming longer.
 SBT is aware of this sore spot and are dedicated to improving turnaround time some time in the future.
 The feedback they provide for your exam results are incredibly detailed, even for a passing grade.
 I knew I missed some details when I submitted my report, and the feedback reflected where I could have improved, so it was very refreshing to see the committment to detail.